stebaker92/angular-form-demo/README.md

-# angular 4 form demo
+# Angular 4 Form Demo

+An Angular 4 app demonstrating basic forms & validation using the Angular CLI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.